vobyjs/oby/README.md

 - **Note**: Getters and setters that are properties of arrays, if for whatever reason you have those, won't be reactive.

-- **Note**: Compared to Solid's `createMutable` our stores will be updated immeditely even inside a batch, it's only the reactivity system that will be udpated at the end of the batch, in theory this could cause glitches, but not doing this breaks type checking, so...

 Interface:

 ```ts